GrayKing/UMHousing/README.md

 ## Getting started

-_(All the commands can work well in both Ubuntu and macOS.)_
+__Note:__ For windows users (Windows 7 and later), please use `PowerShell` instead of `cmd`.

 1. At first, you can use Git to clone this repository or click [here](https://github.com/h1994st/UMHousing/archive/master.zip) to directly download the script.
+For windows user, if there is no bash shell environment, please download from the link.

     ```bash
     $ git clone https://github.com/h1994st/UMHousing.git